What are Your Pronouns? Examining Gender Pronoun Usage on Twitter: Gender Pronoun Adoption

 \section{Gender Pronoun Adoption}

 Previously, we saw that the overall proportion of tweets with gender pronouns is rising (\S\ref{sec:rq1}) and that the highly mentioned GP users are more likely mentioned by GP users.
 In this section, we want to better understand the mechanisms underpinning gender pronoun adoption, with a focus on social network effects.
-Specifically, we consider how a user's Twitter usage and the social network they are situated in can explain their decision to adopt gender pronouns.